article background

 Can I use my Optus modem with another provider?

-Technically the Optus modems are not locked, however there are specific functions that may not work with other providers.
-Similar to Telstra modems, if you do leave your Optus plan, then your 4G backup would most likely be disabled.
+Technically, Optus modems are not locked.
+However, there are specific functions that may not work with other providers.
+If you leave your Optus plan, then your 4G backup will most likely be disabled.

 The following table features selected published Optus NBN plans from Canstar Blue’s database, listed in order of cost from the lowest to highest and then by data allowance.
 Use our NBN comparison tool to see plans from a wider range of providers.
 These are products with links to a referral partner.